cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Excluding one signer means that their nonce will not be included in the joint response `z` and consequently the output signature will not verify.

-Otherwise, if all signer shares are valid, the Coordinator performs the `aggregate` operation and publishes the resulting signature.
+Otherwise, if all shares from signers that participated in Rounds 1 and 2 are valid, the Coordinator performs the `aggregate` operation and publishes the resulting signature.

 ~~~
   Inputs:
   - group_commitment, the group commitment returned by compute_group_commitment,
     an Element in G.
-  - sig_shares, a set of signature shares z_i, Scalar values, for each signer
+  - sig_shares, a set of signature shares z_i, Scalar values, for each signer,
-    that participated in Rounds 1 and 2, of length NUM_SIGNERS, where
-    MIN_SIGNERS <= NUM_SIGNERS <= MAX_SIGNERS.
+    of length NUM_SIGNERS, where MIN_SIGNERS <= NUM_SIGNERS <= MAX_SIGNERS.

   Outputs: (R, z), a Schnorr signature consisting of an Element R and Scalar z.